charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 11 Ext 1/Topics/By year cumulative/Trigonometric Functions.md

 The graph of an inverse function is a reflection of the original function in the line y=x.  (the y-value and x-values of the origianl graph are switched to obtain the inverse graph)

+The domain of the original function needs to be restricted before converting into the inverse fucntion to ensure that the result is a function, that is one value of y for each value of x.
+This means that a horizontal line can cross the original function at only one point so that the inverse funciton passes a similar test with a vertical line.

+The domain of the orignal function becomes the range of the inverse and vice-versa.

 **arcsin**
  - $y=sin^{-1}(x)$
  - domain = [-1,1]